omidfarhang/omid.dev/content/posts/2024-05-12-micro-frontends-vs-monorepo-vs-reusable-shared-module.en.md

 ## Micro Frontends

+Consider a large e-commerce platform comprising several distinct sections, including product catalog, shopping cart, checkout, and user profile.
+With micro frontends, each section can be developed and deployed independently as a separate micro frontend.
+This enables different teams to work autonomously on their respective sections, improving development speed, scalability, and flexibility.

 **Pros:**

 - **Independent Development:** Teams can work on different parts of the application independently, allowing for faster development and deployment cycles.